 - HTTPS protocol – to provide more protection.

 - Refund Policy.
 Customers want to be aware of their rights in case something is wrong with the product they purchased from you.

 Not everybody gives meaning to these nuances, but it is important to comply with them.
 Otherwise, most customers will show you no trust and go purchase from other, more secure e-commerce websites.

-Our Whidegroup team has extensive experience in optimizing Shopify stores and knows how to boost conversion rate in Shopify.
-We are always ready to cover the implementation of any technical aspect that will improve your conversion rates.
+The Whidegroup team has extensive experience in optimizing e-commerce stores and knows how to reduce bounce rate in Shopify and multiply conversions.
+We are always ready to cover the implementation of any technical aspect that will improve your online store.
 If you’re interested in learning more, drop us a line!